 In summary, we have developed a new first-principles virtual crystal approach.
 This method (1) is easy to implement, (2) does not require the generation of pseudopotentials for each alloy composition, and (3) its outputs, via the computation of the Hellmann-Feynman forces on the "ghost" alloyed elements, provide a hint about the ability of the VCA to mimic properties of the disordered alloys under consideration.
-This technique has been applied, within the Vanderbilt ultrasoft-pseudopotential scheme [15], to predict dielectric and piezoelectric properties of the $Pb(Zr{0.5}Ti{0.5})O_3$ solid solution in its paraelectric and ferroelectric phase, respectively.
-Comparison with calculations performed on ordered supercells and with data on parent compounds demonstrates the adequacy of using the VCA for such properties, at least for isoelectronic perosykite solid solutions.
-More work is needed to assess the ability of VCA to describe properties of heterovalent alloys [31,36], i.e., systems in which the alloyed elements belong to different columns of the periodic table (e.g., $Pb(Sc{0.5}Nb{0.5})O_3$ or $Pb(Mg{1/3}Nb{2/3})O_3)$.
+This technique has been applied, within the Vanderbilt ultrasoft-pseudopotential scheme,15 to predict dielectric and piezoelectric properties of the Pb(Zr{0.5}Ti{0.5})O3 solid solution in its paraelectric and ferroelectric phase, respectively.
+Comparison with calculations performed on ordered supercells and with data on parent compounds demonstrates the adequacy of using the VCA for such properties.
+More work is needed to assess the ability of VCA to describe properties of other isoelectronic perovskite solid solutions (e.g., $Ba{1-x}Sr_xTiO_3$), as well as heterovalent alloys,^{31,36} i.e., systems in which the alloyed elements belong to different columns of the periodic table [e.g., $Pb(Sc{0.5}Nb{0.5})O_3$ or $Pb(Mg{1/3}Nb{2/3})O_3$].

-The present study also strongly suggests that firstprinciples derived effective-Hamiltonian methods, already available for simple perovskite systems [37-43], can be used with confidence to predict finite-temperature properties of perovskite (isoelectronic) solid solutions, by modeling these alloys within the VCA approach.
+The present study also strongly suggests that firstprinciples derived effective-Hamiltonian methods, already available for simple perovskite systems,^{37-43} can be used with confidence to predict finite-temperature properties of lead zirconate titanate solid solutions, by modeling these alloys within the VCA approach.

-V. ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS

-L.B. thanks the financial assistance provided by the Arkansas Science and Technology Authority (grant N99-B-21), and P. Thibado for the loan of a computer.
-D.V. acknowledges the financial support of Office of Naval Research grant N00014-97-1-0048.
-N.J.
-Ramer and A.M.
-Rappe are also thanked for communicating their results [11] to us prior to publication.
-Cray C90 computer time was provided at the NAVO MSRC under ONRDC # 1437.
+L.B. thanks the Arkansas Science and Technology Authority (Grant No. N99-B-21) for providing financial assistance, and P. Thibado for the loan of a computer.
+D.V. acknowledges the financial support of the Office of Naval Research Grant No. N00014-97-1-0048.
+N. J. Ramer and A. M. Rappe are also thanked for communicating their results (Ref.
+11) to us prior to publication.
+Cray C90 computer time was provided at the NAVO MSRC under ONRDC No. 1437.

-VI.
 APPENDIX: IMPLEMENTATION OF THE VCA APPROACH WITHIN THE VANDERBILT ULTRASOFT-PSEUDOPOTENTIAL SCHEME

 In this appendix, we indicate how Eq.
-(6) can be realized when using the Vanderbilt's ultrasoft pseudopotentials scheme [15].
-In this approach, the total energy of N_v valence electrons described by the monoelectronic wavefunctions φ_i is given by where the external potential V{ext} contains a local part $V{\text{loc}}^{\text{ion}}$ and a fully nonlocal part V{NL} ,
+(6) can be realized when using the Vanderbilt's ultrasoft pseudopotentials scheme.15 In this approach, the external potential V{ext} of Eq.
+(2) contains a local part $V{\text{loc}}^{\text{ion}}$ and a fully nonlocal part V{NL} ,